 This medicine received a conditional marketing authorisation.
 This was granted in the interest of public health because the medicine addresses an unmet medical need and the benefit of immediate availability outweighs the risk from less comprehensive data than normally required.
 For more information, see Conditional marketing authorisation.

 |Date of issue of marketing authorisation valid throughout the European Union||

-Veklury is indicated for the treatment of coronavirus disease 2019 (COVID-19) in adults and adolescents (aged 12 years and older with body weight at least 40 kg) with pneumonia requiring supplemental oxygen (low- or high-flow oxygen or other non-invasive ventilation at start of treatment)
+- Veklury is indicated for the treatment of coronavirus disease 2019 (COVID 19) in: adults and adolescents (aged 12 to less than 18 years and weighing at least 40 kg) with pneumonia requiring supplemental oxygen (low- or high-flow oxygen or other non-invasive ventilation at start of treatment)